-The Bose QuietComfort 35 II uses Bluetooth 4.1 firmware, which is a bit dated compared to the PXC 550-II’s Bluetooth 5.0 firmware.
-The main difference between these two firmware versions is power efficiency, which the Sennheiser’s more impressive battery life demonstrates.
+The Bose QuietComfort 35 II uses Bluetooth 4.1, which is a bit dated compared to the PXC 550-II’s Bluetooth 5.0.
+The main difference between these two versions is power efficiency, which the Sennheiser’s more impressive battery life demonstrates.
 Both headsets support multipoint connectivity, which is great for keeping an ear on incoming calls and notifications while watching TV.

-The Sennheiser PXC 550-II have better battery life than the Bose QC 35 II
+The Sennheiser PXC 550-II has better battery life than the Bose QC 35 II

-The Sennheiser PXC 550-II last 21 hours, 58 minutes on a single charge with ANC on its highest setting, which outperforms the Bose QuietComfort 35 II battery measurement of 15 hours, 46 minutes.
+The Sennheiser PXC 550-II lasts 21 hours, 58 minutes on a single charge with ANC on its highest setting, which outperforms the Bose QuietComfort 35 II battery measurement of 21 hours, 12 minutes.

 Both headsets require a microUSB cable to charge, and both support fast charging.
-Bose’s headset can offer 2.5 hours of playtime after just 15 minutes of charging, while Sennheiser’s provides 1.5 hours of playtime after a 10-minute charge.
+Bose’s headset can supply 150 minutes of playtime after just 15 minutes of charging, while Sennheiser’s provides 90 minutes of playtime after a 10-minute charge.
 It takes just over two hours to charge Bose’s headphones, while it takes three hours to charge Sennheiser’s.

-If you came for accurate sound quality, you’ll get it from either headset.
+If you came for good sound quality, you’ll get it from either headset.

-Sennheiser and Bose’s headphones reproduce neutral-leaning frequency responses, but per our objective measurements, the Sennheiser PXC 550-II are more accurate.
-This is visualized in the frequency charts: Bose’s headset amplifies sub-bass notes to an audible degree, while Sennheiser’s sound signature toes the line of platonic ideal (the dotted red line) until 1kHz.
+Sennheiser and Bose’s headphones reproduce neutral-leaning frequency responses, but per our objective measurements, the Sennheiser PXC 550-II is a touch more consistent, and reproduces all notes at a more similar loudness than the Bose headset.
+This is visualized in the frequency charts: Bose’s headset subtly amplifies sub-bass notes, while Sennheiser’s sound signature toes the line of platonic ideal (the dotted red line) until 1kHz.

-Again, both headsets make music sound as the artists and audio engineers intended, so there’s no wrong choice.
-Plus, you can equalize either sound profile in the respective mobile app.
-These neutral sound signatures are great for tinkerers, and make it easy to adjust the output of certain frequencies without introducing harmonic distortion.
+Again, both headsets do a great job reproducing music as the artists and audio engineers intended, so there’s no wrong choice.
+Plus, you can equalize either sound profile from your smartphone’s integrated EQ module (most modern phones have this).
+These neutral sound signatures are great for tinkerers, and make it easy to adjust the output of certain frequencies without introducing distortion.

-The microphone systems have very different frequency responses: Bose applies a high-pass filter to its microphone, so that low frequencies are de-emphasized.
-This may look strange but it’s strategic: manufacturers do this to reduce the proximity effect, which is when bass notes are amplified too much as a speaker gets close to the microphone.
+The microphone systems have very different frequency responses: Bose applies a high-pass filter to its microphone, so that low frequencies are quieter than expected.
+This may sound strange but it’s strategic: manufacturers do this to reduce the proximity effect, which is when bass notes are amplified too much as a speaker gets close to the microphone.